 When a work is published under a name that is different from the author’s own name, it is said to be published under a pseudonym.

 Some pseudonyms, like “Mark Twain,” are always associated with a given writer (Samuel L. Clemens).
 In series books, Martha Farquharson’s books (Elsie Dinsmore and Mildred Keith series) are published under the name “Martha Finley.”
+These are sometimes also called Pen Names.

 Sometimes these pseudonyms are used to continue publishing under a name that is known to the reading public and booksellers even though that author’s name may have changed due to marriage.